Kalle-kula/MovieDbSite/README.md

 # Explore millions of tv, movie-titles or actors using this site.

+Start this app locally by running the command 'npm run dev'

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

 ## What's next?
 How do I make an app with this?